A proven business critical system in coal, nuclear and hydro-electricity power generation plants since 2005

 IntelliPERMIT is used in all of the coal and nuclear generation operations of the largest electricity utility in the country.
 The system ensures a consistent blueprint is applied across the enterprise.
 Together with FlexiLOG, the system is also used to capture and report on production.

-IntelliPERMIT is used throughout Eskom’s fleet of electricity generation plants in South Africa.
-Eskom uses a mix of energy sources: coal, nuclear, wind, hydroelectric, pumped storage and gas turbines.
-The utility is the largest producer of electricity in Africa and is among the top seven utilities in the world in terms of generation capacity.
+IntelliPERMIT is used throughout a fleet of electricity generation plants in South Africa.
+The operator uses a mix of energy sources: coal, nuclear, wind, hydroelectric, pumped storage and gas turbines.

 The system handles an average of 300 permits/day with 1000 users.
 The implementation was rolled out to the various sites using a blueprint methodology to ensure that processes were standardised across the organisation, while still catering for site-specific variations (such as the unique hazards and controls applicable to nuclear energy operation).
 The system is integrated with SAP, allowing IntelliPERMIT to use work order and functional location data from that system, as well as updating the work order as the linked permits change status in IntelliPERMIT.